Search

 He argues that he was deceived by Dominique Pelicot, Ms Pelicot’s ex-husband, who drugged his wife and offered her to strangers online before filming the assaults.

-The 44-year-old construction worker goes on trial in Nimes, southern France, on charges of aggravated rape by administering substances that impair judgment or self-control, an offence carrying up to 20 years in prison.
+The 44-year-old construction worker went on trial on Monday in Nimes, in southern France, on charges of aggravated rape by administering substances that impair judgment or self-control, an offence carrying up to 20 years in prison.

 In the original proceedings, Ms Pelicot’s ex-husband and 50 other men were convicted of sexually assaulting her between 2011 and 2020 while she was under chemical submission.